 When it comes to financial literacy for kids, it's important that we don't allow them to fall into unsavory stereotypes.
-Traditionally, girls are encouraged to take on roles to care for others.
-The emphasis is on their nurturing capabilities rather than earning potential.
+Girls may sometimes be encouraged to practice nurturing capabilities rather than earning potential.
 And there is still a problem with women making less money for various reasons.

-However, who said girls don't have incredible earning potentials?
-Help girls become more comfortable with pursuing their ambitions and to be unabashed about their desire to make money.
+However, who said girls don't have incredible earning potential?
+Help girls pursue their ambitions and be unabashed about their desire to make money.

 7. Leverage your village to raise financially savvy children

-This last strategy is for you.
+The last strategy is for you.
 Raising children is hard work and should not be done alone.
-Create a reliable support system to help you achieve the goals you have for your teaching your children.
+Create a reliable support system to help you achieve the goals you have for teaching your children.

-This support system should include mentors and other successful people in your life that can impart wise financial and life teachings to your children.
+A support system should include mentors and other successful people in your life that can impart wise life teachings and financial literacy for children.